dafzor/bnetlauncher/README.md

 Special Thanks
 --------------
+github RobFreiburger and iMintty for Starcraft Remastered and Destiny 2 support respectivly.
 /u/fivetwofoureight for creating and allowing me to use his icon.
 /u/malecden, Maverick, /u/sumphatguy and others for their help pointing out bugs.